Eli Campbell: International career

 Having previously represented his country at under-18 level, Campbell earned his first call-up to the England U20 side in October 2024.
 He went on to make his under-20 debut as a substitute during a 2–1 win over Italy.

 Style of play

-Able to play as a centre-back or a left-back, Campbell is a composed and athletic defender who is comfortable on the ball.
+Campbell has the ability to play as a centre-back or a left-back; he reads the game well and is strong in aerial duels.